dobanov/mon_log_and_send_keywords_to_telegram/README.md

-This program sends new lines from the log file containing keywords to the Telegram chat/bot.
+This program monitors the log file and sends new lines from the log file containing keywords to the Telegram chat/bot.

 g++ -o tg_send tg_send.cpp -lcurl